elanatframework/Code_behind/doc/new_features_on_new_versions.md

 ### Version 2.1
  - Ability to change the view in the controller.
  - Ability to transfer template block data in ViewData.
- - Complete rewriting of codes related to new lines of executable files.
+ - Complete rewriting of codes related to new lines and backslash of executable files.
  - And a series of minor changes and improvements.

 **Problems that were solved**